MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/technologies/network-function-virtualization/RAS-Gateway-High-Availability.md

 Each pool has the following properties.

 -   Each pool is M+N redundant.
-This means that an  â€˜Mâ€™ number of active gateway VMs are backed up by an â€˜Nâ€™ number of standby gateway VMs.
+This means that an  ‘M’ number of active gateway VMs are backed up by an ‘N’ number of standby gateway VMs.
 The value of N (standby gateways) is always less than or equal to M (active gateways).

 -   A pool can perform any of the individual gateway functions - Internet Key Exchange version 2 (IKEv2) S2S, Layer 3 (L3), and Generic Routing Encapsulation (GRE) - or the pool can perform all of these functions.